 Moving to Paraguay

-Expats on a budget will be pleased to know that the cost of living in Paraguay is low, with the capital, Asunción, consistently ranking as one of the most affordable cities in the world in several international cost of living surveys.
-Nevertheless, there are few significant work opportunities for expats in Paraguay, and it is not a popular expat destination.
+Expats on a budget will be pleased to know that the cost of living in Paraguay is low, with the capital, Asunción, consistently ranking as one of the most affordable cities in the world.
+In fact, it is listed at 183 out of 209 cities on 2018's Mercer Cost of Living survey.
+Nevertheless, there are few significant work opportunities for expats in Paraguay, so it's not a popular expat destination.
 Most foreigners living in Paraguay are there for short-term missionary or volunteer assignments.

 Paraguay is traditionally an agricultural economy.
 There is a large informal sector with a high percentage of the population involved in subsistence farming.
 However, the country has shown some signs of long-term industrial growth in recent years, particularly in the pharmaceutical industry.

-The majority of Paraguay’s population are considered mixed (mestizo) of Spanish and Guarani origin.
+The culture of Paraguay is diverse and engaging.
+The citizens who make up a majority of the population are a mix of Spanish and Guarani origin.
 There are also smaller communities from other European and South American nations who have settled there, including Italians, Germans, Argentinians and Brazilians, who have retained parts of their culture and language.

 The official languages of Paraguay are Spanish and Guarani, an indigenous language spoken widely outside of Asunción.
-English is not widely spoken in Paraguay and expats should attempt to learn at least some Spanish or Guarani, depending on where in Paraguay they will be relocating to.
+English is not universally spoken in Paraguay, so expats should attempt to learn at least some Spanish or Guarani, depending on where in Paraguay they're relocating to.

-Security is an important consideration for expats moving to Paraguay; there have been increasing incidents of violent crime and kidnapping in recent years.
-Corruption, money laundering and organised crime are also ongoing concerns in the country.
+Security is an important consideration for expats moving to Paraguay as there has been an increase in incidents of violent crime and kidnapping in recent years.
+Corruption, money laundering and organised crime are also ongoing concerns.

-Paraguay's education system is poor, and is a sector that has largely been neglected.
-Most expats therefore choose to send their children to an international school in Paraguay; there are a number of international schools in Asunción catering for various nationalities, including American, German, French, Italian and Japanese.
+Paraguay's public education system is largely neglected.
+Most expats choose to send their children to international schools in Paraguay; there are a number of international schools in Asunción catering to students of various nationalities, including American, German, French, Italian and Japanese.

-Although the slower pace of life will be something that some expats may take a while to adjust to, the natural beauty of Paraguay, from the numerous waterfalls to the various mountain ranges, rivers and lakes, offers expats numerous opportunities for adventure and weekend breaks away from the hustle and bustle of city life.
+Although the slower pace of life will be something that some expats may take a while to adjust to, the natural beauty of Paraguay offers numerous opportunities for adventure and weekend breaks away from the hustle and bustle of city life.